Get the newsletter.

 Flower power.

-One of the easiest and best ways to decorate a cake or cupcakes is with fresh flowers.
-Now you can make fresh cake flowers even more beautiful by turning them into easy crystallized candied flowers.
-From pansies to rose petals, here’s how a little egg white and sugar can give your baked goods a beautiful–and completely edible–new look.
+One of the easiest, best ways to decorate a cake or cupcakes is with fresh flowers.
+Now you can use egg white and sugar to make fresh cake flowers even more beautiful by turning them into candied flowers.
+From pansies to rose petals, here’s how to give your baked goods a beautiful–and completely edible–new look.

 Where to Find Edible, Food-Grade Fresh Flowers

-The most essential element of decorating a cake with fresh candied flowers is to make sure that the flowers are
+The most essential element of decorating a cake with fresh candied flowers is to make sure that the flowers are:

 1. Edible, and